i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-webpack/README.md

 `buildCallback` The callback function to execute when the webpack compiler was finished

-## List of flamingo-carotene webpack modules
+## List of Flamingo Carotene webpack modules
 - [flamingo-carotene-babel](../flamingo-carotene-babel)
 - [flamingo-carotene-es-lint](../flamingo-carotene-es-lint)
 - [flamingo-carotene-postcss](../flamingo-carotene-postcss)